Mold Removal in Lahmansville, WV West Virginia 26731

 Call 1-888-217-6019 now.

-1. The smell of mold is quite distinctive.
+1. Moldy Smell.
 It's a unique smell.
-Even if it's impossible to discern anything, you know that it's there.
+Even if you don't discern anything, you know that it's there.

-2. Visual Microbial Growth.
-Dark splotches on the walls, ceiling flooring, or baseboards.
-Spots in the ceiling may be a sign of a leaky roof, burst pipe, or condensation in the ductwork.
-Dark patches or the appearance of brown or black mold in the walls may suggest a cracked or burst pipe that is hidden behind the drywall.
-This may be an ongoing leak, however the damage is likely to become worse.
+2. visible microbial growth.
+Dark splotches on the ceilings, walls flooring, or baseboards.
+Splotches on the ceiling may suggest a leaky roof, burst pipe, or condensation in the ductwork.
+Dark spots or dark brown or black mold on the walls may be a sign of a cracked or burst pipe that is hidden behind the drywall.
+It may be an incipient leak, but the damage is likely to become worse.

 3. soft moist spots on the Floors, Walls or Ceiling.
-This could indicate that the microbial growth may be present.
-Mold may not be visible at this point but it may be hidden behind the drywall or on the supporting studs, beneath the flooring or in the attic of your home.
+This might be a sign that microbial growth is present.
+Mold may appear invisible at this point however it may be hidden behind the drywall or on the supporting studs, beneath the floors, or in the roof of your home.

 • Children